DiligentGraphics/DiligentEngine/README.md

 cmake -DCMAKE_SYSTEM_NAME=iOS -DVULKAN_SDK=/LunarG/vulkansdk-macos -S . -B ./build/iOS -G "Xcode"
 ```

-By default, the engine will link with static version of MoltenVK library located in LunarG SDK.
+By default, the engine links with MoltenVK XCFramework located in LunarG SDK.
 If this is not desired or an application wants
-to use a library from a specific location, it can provide the full path to the library via `MoltenVK_LIBRARY` CMake variable.
-When
+to use a framework from a specific location, it can provide the full path to the framework via `MoltenVK_FRAMEWORK` CMake variable.
-`MoltenVK_LIBRARY` is defined, `VULKAN_SDK` is ignored.

 Refer to [MoltenVK user guide](https://github.com/KhronosGroup/MoltenVK/blob/master/Docs/MoltenVK_Runtime_UserGuide.md#install)
 for more information about MoltenVK installation and usage.

-Last tested LunarG SDK version: 1.2.135.0.
+Last tested LunarG SDK version: 1.2.154.0.

 <a name="build_and_run_integration"></a>
 ## Integrating Diligent Engine with Existing Build System